franzhill/moxter/docs/site/user_guide/engine/build.md

 Once the builder is instantiated, you must provide the necessary dependencies (like MockMvc) and any global configuration.

-See chapter [Builder Reference](../engine/reference.md) for a deep dive into available methods.
+See chapter [Builder Reference](../../../site/user_guide/engine/reference.md) for a deep dive into available methods.

 ## Advanced setup
 The builder provides additional methods for specialized requirements, which are explored in later chapters:

-- Security: enabling automatic CSRF tokens or injecting global authentication headers for the Petclinic admin.
-See [Reference](../engine/reference.md).
+- Security: enabling automatic CSRF tokens or injecting global authentication headers for the PetClinic admin.
+See [Reference](../../../site/user_guide/engine/reference.md).
 - Global Variables: injecting default values (withVar) like a default owner_id available to every moxture call.
-See [Reference](../engine/reference.md).
+See [Reference](../../../site/user_guide/engine/reference.md).
 - WebSocket Support: integrating with MockWebs to test real-time notifications.
-See [MockWebs](../mockwebs.md).
+See [MockWebs](../../../site/user_guide/mockwebs.md).
-- Lifecycle Optimization: instead of instatiating the engine before each test, share the same instance for all your tests: see [Strategies for sharing an engine across multiple tests for faster suites](../cookbook/share_engine.md).
+- Lifecycle Optimization: instead of instantiating the engine before each test, share the same instance for all your tests: see [Strategies for sharing an engine across multiple tests for faster suites](../../../site/user_guide/cookbook/share_engine.md).